vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ![Browse local plugins](/ui-browse-local-plugin.png)

 After you click it, you can easily search for you plugin and add it to the project.
-After this you will be able to see it in plugins list and apply all changes done to the plugin via simply clicking on `Refresh` icon
+After this you will be able to see it in plugins list and apply all changes done to the plugin via simply clicking on `Refresh` icon:

 ![Refresh plugin](/ui-plugin-refresh.png)